sestaton/HMMER2GO/README.md

 **USAGE**

-Starting with a file of DNA sequences, we first want to get the longest open reading frame for each gene and translate those sequences.
+Starting with a file of DNA sequences, we first want to get the longest open reading frame (ORF) for each gene and translate those sequences.

     hmmer2go getorf -i genes.fasta -o genes_orfs.faa